-- Students must complete at least one year as a full-time student at Mansfield Christian School in our regular classroom setting where they can be observed by faculty and peers.
+- 1. Students must complete at least one year as a full-time student at Mansfield Christian School in our regular classroom setting where they can be observed by faculty and peers.
 Students must have completed their sophomore year at MCS. - 2.
 New Senior Admissions: A senior who has accumulated a GPA of 3.5 or higher at an accredited high school and has taken a curriculum that would be classified as honors or college prep shall be eligible to be nominated for the Flames chapter of NHS if the NHS advisor or principal from the former school indicates that the student was slated to be inducted into NHS at that school. - 3.
-A cumulative GPA of 3.5 is required.
-The names of academically qualified individuals are submitted to the Selection Committee.
-Those selected will be invited to the induction ceremony. - 4.
+A cumulative GPA of 3.5 unweighted or 4.0 weighted GPA is required. - A. Students who are eligible scholastically ("candidates") shall be notified and asked to complete and submit the Students Activity Information Form for further consideration for selection. - B. The faculty shall be requested to evaluate candidates based on leadership, character, and service using the official evaluation form provided by the chapter advisor. - C. The faculty Council shall review the Student Activity Information Form and faculty evaluations in order to determine membership. - 4.
 Once inducted, a member must maintain at least a 3.5 unweighted or 4.0 weighted GPA. - 5.
-To be an active NHS member and graduate with NHS distinction, the student must maintain full-time status at Mansfield Christian School. - 6.
-Any member who falls below the standards of scholarship, leadership, character, or service may be considered for dismissal from the Flames Chapter of the NHS.
+To be an active NHS member and graduate with NHS distinction, the student must maintain full-time status at Mansfield Christian School.

+6. Any member who falls below the standards of scholarship, leadership, character, or service may be considered for dismissal from the Flames Chapter of the NHS.
 This includes any violation of the law or major school regulations (suspension-level offenses) or the accumulation of minor MCS offenses (detention-level offenses).
-Details may be found in the bylaws of the Flames Chapter of the NHS.
+Details may be found in the bylaws of the Flames Chapter of the NHS posted in the MCS website.
 Once dropped from membership, the student is no longer eligible to be in the National Honor Society.